 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reports that adult literacy and secondary education teachers can expect faster than average job growth, with a 7% increase from 2014-2024.
-Adult literacy and secondary education teachers earned a median salary of $50,280 in 2015.
+The U.S. Bureau of Labor Statistics (BLS) reports that adult literacy and secondary education teachers can expect a 10% decline in jobs from 2018-2028.
+Adult literacy and secondary education teachers earned a median salary of $53,630 in 2018.

 Graduates seeking research or administrative opportunities can pursue a doctoral degree in adult education.
 A Doctor of Philosophy (Ph.D.) in Adult Education is a terminal degree program that furthers students' teaching abilities and prepares them for leadership positions in adult and higher education.
 Doctoral programs provide the foundation to perform original research and development in adult education.